zfaustk/KHGraphDB/README.md

 Val::Id is a Khid.
 A name or a count is a Prop.
 MATCH compiles to Seed, Expand, Filter.
 EXPLAIN prints the tree.

+A vertex lives on one shard.
+That shard is trusted for it.
+Off this box the name is an address: `(shard, khid)`.
+This process is one shard.
+See `docs/home.md`.

 The C# 2.2.1 kernel is frozen in `csharp/`.

 ## Vision